A paca is a rodent that belongs to the genus Cuniculus under the family Cuniculidae.

 Pacas reach sexual maturity after 6 to 12 months, with females weighing about 14 lb (6.5 kg) and males weighing 17 lb (7.5 kg).

 Mating between pacas occurs in water.
-At 23 to 25 oz (650 to 710 g) at birth, the young are born in holes too small for both the mother and predators to enter, which are then covered with twigs and leaves.
+At 23 to 25 oz (650 to 710 g) at birth, the young are born in holes too small for the mother and predators to enter, which are then covered with twigs and leaves.

 Diet

-In the wild, pacas eat fallen fruits from tall trees and fruits on understory trees, but may also eat buds, leaves, fungi, flowers, and insects.
+In the wild, pacas eat fallen fruits from tall trees and fruits on understory trees but may also eat buds, leaves, fungi, flowers, and insects.

 Pacas also play a vital role in seed dispersal as their home ranges are often located among fruit trees.
-Similar to rabbits, pacas are coprophagous and absorb carbohydrates and protein from specially produced moist faecal pellets.
+Similar to rabbits, pacas are coprophagous and absorb carbohydrates and protein from specially produced moist fecal pellets.

 Habitat and distribution